Gender-affirming therapy is a specific form of mental healthcare that seeks to honor and celebrate a person’s gender rather than “fix” it.

 How therapy can support you on your gender journey

-Therapy can provide a host of mental health benefits to transgender and gender-nonconforming folks, including:
+Therapy can provide a host of mental health benefits to transgender and gender-nonconforming people, including:

 What if there aren’t any gender-affirming therapists in my area?